microsoft/vscode-python-devicesimulator/README.md

 ## Keybindings

-In Pacifica, you can use keyboard to interact with the board:
+In Pacifica, you can use keyboard to interact with the device:

 - Push Button `A & B: A B`
 - Capacitive Touch Sensor `A1 – A7: SHIFT + 1~7`
 - Slider Switch: `SHIFT + S`
 - Refresh the simulator: `SHIFT + R`

-## Usefuls Links

-- Tutorials and Example Code for Adafruit CPX:
-  - Adafruit CPX library tutorial: (https://learn.adafruit.com/circuitpython-made-easy-on-circuit-playground-express/circuit-playground-express-library)
-  - Adafruit CPX Examples on GitHub: (https://github.com/adafruit/Adafruit_CircuitPython_CircuitPlayground/tree/master/examples)
-  - Adafruit CPX Guided Tour (Intro for the Hardware) (https://learn.adafruit.com/adafruit-circuit-playground-express/guided-tour)
-- Format Adafruit CPX Device:
-  - Tutorial for formatting Adafruit CPX for CircuitPython (https://learn.adafruit.com/welcome-to-circuitpython/installing-circuitpython)
-  - Download Firmware .uf2 file (https://learn.adafruit.com/adafruit-circuit-playground-express/circuitpython-quickstart)
-  - Download the latest version of the Adafruit CPX library (link : https://learn.adafruit.com/welcome-to-circuitpython/circuitpython-libraries)

 ## Provide feedback